 Most open-source testing frameworks will only provide a way to write/edit tests and run tests individually.
 If you want to run multiple tests at once, organize a large suite of tests, collaborate with a team of testers, or incorporate debugging into your workflow, you’ll eventually have to pay for additional tools.

-Rainforest QA is an all-in-one testing platform with usage-based pricing.
-And, you can add unlimited team members without any additional cost.
+Rainforest QA is an all-in-one testing platform.
+And you can add unlimited team members without any additional cost.

 Now, we’ll review the top 10 software testing tools available today, starting with our tool, Rainforest QA.